It has three spinoff channels, and one podcast:

 - Played for laughs.
 When playing Grand Theft Auto Online, Jane scolds Andy for getting shot.

 - "Not Making This Up" Disclaimer: In the 7 Alien Races That Look Like Beautiful Human Women by Amazing Coincidence video, Mike describes the Orions and adds "This isn't some fanfic written by a horny 13-year old, this is the real thing".

 - Omnidisciplinary Scientist: Played with.
-While Jane can rattle off random science facts not covered by her master's in physics, she's often at a lost whenever Mike asks him something unrelated.
+While Jane can rattle off random science facts not covered by her master's in physics, she's often at a loss whenever Mike asks her something unrelated.

 - While playing Kerbal Space Program, after Mike's disastrous attempt:Mike: Go on then, Jane.
 With your degree in theoretical physics...

 Jane: It's got nothing to do with that; I just did the tutorial!